rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 The interruption snapped the Wolf back into the present, and the present told him that Sam was a strange child indeed - ***I'll need to ask thee one question*** -  he said whilst kneeling next to Sam.
 He knew the child wasn't listening and decided to make his presence present himself on Sam's present.
 The Wolf securely grabbed Sam's shoulders and said - ***Why art thee staring at the moon instead of the stone as I asked for?***

-*"The stone?"* - replied Sam without losing focus on the silver globe at the distance.
+*"The stone?"* - replied Sam without losing focus on the silver globe shining at the distance.
 Somewhere in his mind he found the necessary energy to stir away from the hypnotic force and turned to face the Wolf and his bright yellow eyes.
-Somehow the moon light made its eyes beam like a laser cutting through the fabric of space, that is assuming Sam knew what a laser was, but if he didn't know the word, it had to be coined to describe the piercing characteristics of the Wolf's stare.
+Somehow the moonlight made its eyes beam like a laser cutting through the fabric of space, that is assuming Sam knew what a laser was, but if he didn't know the word, it had to be coined to describe the piercing characteristics of the Wolf's stare.

 Sam appeared to be visually conflicted.
 His brain attempted to land the concepts into words and explain to the wolf eagerly awaiting in from of him, it was obvious by the firm stance of the Wolf's ears.
 Sam took another glance at the monolith with the symbols glowing in the colours of the flames they had received from each spirit.
 Sam noticed the pale while stone, reflecting the enchanting glitter of the moon light back at him.
 His chest stroke once more ‘Ba-Dump’